-{\bf Abstract: }{We investigate the asymptotic stability of solution to Boussinesq equations without thermal conduction with the initial data near a specific stationary solution in the three--dimensional domain $\Omega = \mathbb{R}^{2}\times (0,1)$.
+{We investigate the asymptotic stability of solution to Boussinesq equations without heat conduction with the initial data near a specific stationary solution in the three-dimensional domain $\Omega = \mathbb{R}^{2}\times (0,1)$.
 It is shown that the solution starting from a small perturbation to the stationary solution converges to it with explicit algebraic rates as time tends to infinity.}